This is one of those features that you rarely need. A parallel plane with nothing to refer to.

 We all know the standard ways to add a plane that is parallel to another one, right?
 Say it with me:

 While it’s hard to be perpendicular to everything, being parallel to nothing is also no easy feat.
 You may find yourself in the situation of wanting to create a plane that’s nearly impossible to create using axes, angles and helper planes.
 You’re probably playing around with your 3D mouse thinking this orientation would be perfect, now how the hell do I get a plane to do this?
 The solution is only two clicks away.

-You can right click a point on a part (either in part or assembly mode) and select Create Plane Parallel to Screen.
+You can right-click a point on a part (either in part or assembly mode) and select Create Plane Parallel to Screen.
 That’s it.
-The feature is pretty well hidden, certainly when you customize all menus like I do.
+The feature is pretty well hidden, certainly when you customize all menus as I do.
 It’s positioned halfway the menu when working on parts and all the way to the bottom when in assembly mode.

 This feature was released in SOLIDWORKS 2015 and has been improved in the 2016-version.
 The first version only worked with existing vertices.
 This method still works and it can be pretty useful.

 When you select an existing vertex beforehand, SOLIDWORKS will only create the new plane.